 Sometimes the wire in your Nest thermostat’s C connector isn’t properly connected to your system or your thermostat.

 - Double check that all wires are in the right thermostat connectors.
-Use the wiring diagram you and the picture you took of your old thermostat’s wires during installation.
+Use your thermostat wiring diagram and the picture you took of your old thermostat’s wires.

-- If your thermostat won't turn on, please see our troubleshooting power issues article.
+- If your thermostat won't turn on, go to our troubleshooting power issues article.

-- If you see an error code or wiring report on your thermostat, please go to our troubleshooting error codes article.
+- If there's an error code or wiring report on your thermostat, go to our troubleshooting error codes article.

-- If you’re still having issues with a wire in your thermostat’s C connector, contact a local Nest Pro to diagnose your system and check that your C wire is installed correctly.
+- If you’re still having issues with a wire in your thermostat’s C connector, contact a local pro to diagnose your system and check that your C wire is installed correctly.

 If there isn’t a wire in the C connector